Ballintoy and Dunseverick Memories12th March 2019

 Discovering Mountsandel12th March 2019

 Ballylough Living History Trust co-ordinated a training programme exploring aspects of local history, archaeology and built heritage.
 It covered various elements from genealogy and archiving practices, to archaeology, living history, and arts based interpretation, in order to build capacity within the local community.
 They explored the genetic ancestry of the area through DNA testing.
 They produced a book detailing their journey through the project with a set of panels drawn from the book to be installed on site.

 Hardcopies of the Discovering Ballylough booklet are free and can be picked up from Ballymoney Museum, or by contacting Causeway Coast and Glens Borough Council Museum Services through this website.

-Digital copies of the booklet and panels may be downloaded from RESOURCES.
+Digital copies of the booklet and panels may be downloaded from here.